Fante History, Family Crest & Coats of Arms

 The surname Fante was first found in Bologna (Latin: Bononia), one of the more prosperous cities at this early time.
 In 1231 the Fantuzzi family moved to the city and were immediately recognized as nobility and were given seats in the Senate.

-Important Dates for the Fante family
+Early History of the Fante family

 This web page shows only a small excerpt of our Fante research.
 More information is included under the topic Early Fante History in all our PDF Extended History products and printed products wherever possible.